Hundreds of pairs of eyes silently watched as twenty-four Charis students performed a skit that they had spent months rehearsing.

 In the streets of Germany, standing among the crowd, Jessica Ketchum captured on film what most never see in their lifetime—the Holy Spirit invading the darkness.

-At that moment, she realized, This is what I was born to do.
+At that moment, she realised, This is what I was born to do.

 With yet another confirmation that the third-year Media School was right where God wanted her, Jessica began her one-year journey, experiencing all forms of media.